Blog

 Login test cases fall into distinct categories, each targeting a different dimension of quality:

-• Performance test cases measure login response times, concurrent user handling, and system behavior under stress.
+• Performance test cases measure login response times, concurrent user handling, and system behaviour under stress

 Functional Test Cases for Login Page